fanye-west/WebInfoProject/src/gui/scripts/README.md

 # Scripts
-JS files are stored in this directory.
+Frontend JS files are stored in this directory.
 Additional nested directories can be added as required.